SpektraSystems/Azure-Synapse-Analytic-Day/ms-spl-create-and-publish-powerbi-dashboards-reports/hol1.md

     - Bonus Discovery
   - Task 4 - Monitor Spark applications

----

-**Important**:

-In the tasks below, you will be asked to enter a unique identifier in several places.
-You can find your unique identifier by looking at the username you were provided for logging into the Azure portal.
-Your username is in the format `odl_user_UNIQUEID@msazurelabs.onmicrosoft.com`, where the _UNIQUEID_ component looks like `206184`, `206137`, or `205349`, as examples.

-Please locate this value and note it for the steps below.

----

 ## Task 1 - Explore and modify a notebook

 In this task, you see how easy it is to write into a SQL Pool table with Spark thanks to the SQL Analytics Connector.
 Notebooks are used to write the code required to write to SQL Pool tables using Spark.